libsdl-org/sdlwiki/SDL2/SDL_HINT_MOUSE_RELATIVE_MODE_WARP.md

 ## Remarks

-This variable can be set to the following values: "0" - Relative mouse mode uses raw input "1" - Relative mouse mode uses mouse warping
+This variable can be set to the following values:

-By default SDL will use raw input for relative mouse mode
+- "0": Relative mouse mode uses raw input

-## Default
+- "1": Relative mouse mode uses mouse warping

 By default SDL will use raw input for relative mouse mode